franleplant/nosleepjavascript-blog/content/blog/oauth-adventures/index.md

 If you want to go down the rabbit hole and learn more check these resources out

-- [Okta's OAuth and OpenId in plain english][13]
+- [Okta's OAuth and OpenId in plain English][13]
 - [Okta's Ilustrated Guide to Oauth and OpenId Connect][10]
 - [IEEE OAuth 2.0 RFC][12] (it is dense but has all the details)

-Here is a nice ilustration of one of the most common ways of Authenticating with OAuth 2.0 and OpenId Connect
+Here is a nice illustration of one of the most common ways of Authenticating with OAuth 2.0 and OpenId Connect

 IMAGE TODO